 Anything that increases the chance of developing medulloblastoma is a risk factor.
-Although the cause of medulloblastoma is not known, certain things may increase a child's risk.
+Although the cause of medulloblastoma is not known, certain things may increase the risk.

 - Age: Most medulloblastoma cases are diagnosed before age 16, and usually between the ages of 3 and 8.
 In adults, it is rarely seen after the age of 40.

 - Gender: Medulloblastoma is more common in boys than girls.
 In adults, it is also more common in men than in women.

 In rare cases, medulloblastoma can be passed down from one generation to the next.
 Genetic counseling may be right for you.
 Visit our genetic testing page to learn more.

 The symptoms of medulloblastoma vary from patient to patient.
 Symptoms of medulloblastoma include:

 - Headaches, which may be worse in the morning and get better during the day